BanothuHarshini24/Music_genre_classifier/README.md

 ## Usage
 1. **Download and Extract the Dataset:**
-   - Download the GTZAN dataset from [Kaggle](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download){:target="_blank"}.
+   - Download the GTZAN dataset from [Kaggle](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download) (opens in new tab).
    - Extract the dataset into the `data` folder.

 2. **Training the Classifier:**